Verisimilitude as Boon and Bane: How People Initiate Opportunistic Interactions at Professional Events in Social VR: Related Work

-Regarding the first challenge, CSCW researchers have long investigated ways to foster a sense of co-location in distributed video conferencing (e.g., ~\cite{hauber2006spatiality, raskar1998office, gibbs1999teleport, vertegaal1999gaze, benford2001collaborative, elrod1992liveboard}).
-For example, early work by Fish et al. attempted to simulate physical proximity by placing human-scale screens in workspaces on different floors, encouraging workers in separate locations to engage in spontaneous conversations~\cite{fish1990videowindow}.
-Later, CRUISER~\cite{fish1992evaluating, root1988design} and Montage~\cite{tang1994supporting, tang1994montage} extended this concept to desktop-based video software.
-CRUISER was inspired by the concept of roaming a hallway and meeting people opportunistically; it facilitated both intentional and system-generated spontaneous video connections between users.
-Montage, on the other hand, introduced a gradual appearance and fading effect for the other person's image, simulating movement closer to or farther away to mimic interactions in physical spaces.
 While these early explorations were not directly integrated into later video conferencing systems, the concept of rendering proximity has become widely adopted.
-For example, commercial platforms like Gather.town \footnote{Gather.town: \url{https://www.gather.town/}} use a shared 2D spatial layout where distributed users can see and approach each other.
+More recent commercial platforms such as Gather.town~\footnote{Gather.town: \url{https://www.gather.town/}} use a shared 2D spatial layout where distributed users can see and approach each other.
 When users come into close proximity, a traditional video chat interface appears, allowing them to initiate spontaneous interactions.
 A recent study by Sanchez et al. found that such features indeed enhanced users' awareness of each other, making it easier to determine when to interact, interrupt, or initiate a conversation.
 However, Gather.town users still reported insufficient information on whether others were actually interruptible for a conversation, essentially due to the lack of non-verbal cues within the 2D spatial layout interfaces~\cite{palos2023exploring}.